Sahara Desert

 The Magic Spring

-Need not to ask the locals where Magic Spring is located, as this is the moniker assigned to the spot by tourists.
+Need not ask the locals where Magic Spring is located, as this is the moniker assigned to the spot by tourists.
 It’s not tough to locate, particularly considering it’s flanked by a gift store, a coffee shop, and even a hotel.

 The English House